Love Really Hurts Without You

-"Love Really Hurts Without You" is a song recorded by British R&B recording artist Billy Ocean.
+"Love Really Hurts Without You" is a song recorded by the British R&B recording artist Billy Ocean.
 The song – written by Ocean under his real name Leslie Charles with the track's producer Ben Findon – was the second single recorded in the name Billy Ocean (although the singer had had several previous releases using other stage names) and provided Ocean with his first chart record in 1976.

 The song reached #2 in the UK Singles Chart.
 It also became Ocean's first Top 40 hit in the US, reaching number 22 on the Billboard Hot 100.

 It remains tied with the 1977 number-two UK hit "Red Light Spells Danger" as his second-highest charting single in the UK, behind "When the Going Gets Tough, the Tough Get Going" which had a four-week run at number one in 1986.
 It is often cited for its Motown influence.

 Background

 At the time of his single's success, Ocean was quoted (indirectly) as considering himself "the most surprised person in the world that 'Love Really Hurts Without You' became a hit.
 It's his tenth release, and he'd got to the point where he assumed his records would be flops."
 Ocean had been pursuing a singing career in London by 1969, with a stint singing demos at Southern Music Studio on Denmark Street leading to Ocean's working as a studio "gofer" for producer Ben Findon.
 At the time of his meeting Findon, Ocean was working on the assembly line at Ford Dagenham: (Billy Ocean quote:) "I would do sessions during the day and after I had finished a session I would go work at Ford all through the night.
 It half killed me, but while I was doing that I met this producer who gave me [the] opportunity [to record 'Love Really Hurts...']."
 The inaugural collaboration between Ocean and Findon was in fact the 1974 single "On the Run" which was credited to Scorched Earth, after which "Whose Little Girl Are You" became the first single recorded and released (8 August 1975) in the name Billy Ocean.